 Afternoon: To-ji Temple near Kyoto Station

-Evening: Pontocho Alley
+Evening: Pontocho Bar Hopping

-Morning: Tea Ceremony
+Morning: Traditional Tea Ceremony

 I booked a traditional Japanese tea ceremony with Aya Ito through Airbnb Experiences.
 She’s been practicing Sadō for over 40 years.
+The session lasted about an hour and took place in her home.
+We learned hand placements, how to whisk matcha properly, and the meaning behind each step in the ceremony.

 Midday: Nijo Castle

-Evening: Gion Culture and Street Food
+Evening: Gion Corner and Street Food

 Morning: Golden Pavilion (Kinkaku-ji)

-It’s all self-guided tours, and it takes just about 30 minutes to walk through since it’s a small park.
+It’s all self-guided, and the park takes about 30 minutes to walk through since it’s not huge.
 We arrived around 9:30am and it was already packed.
-Next time, I’d aim closer to sunset to have it more empty.
+Next time I’d aim for closer to opening or sunset.
+Cash only to enter, and bring extra yen for offerings.

 Midday: Kyoto Imperial Palace and Gardens